 How to Get Your Data Ready for the Intelligent Future

 It’s no secret that we are at a turning point brought on by technology and machine learning.
-Every day we see news reports referencing artificial intelligence (AI) and the predicted changes it will bring.
 In our everyday lives, AI is already well established through devices such as smart speakers, our phones, and as a layer that decides what we see in our search results.

-With frequent announcements that AI is being integrated in new and novel ways, how do you step forward and claim your space?
+With AI being integrated in new ways every day, how do you step forward and claim your space?

 Focus on Your Site Design and Structure

 To be successful in the world of intelligent services, you need to have a clear focus on your website design, set up, architecture, and technical structure.
 Here are the main areas to pay attention to:

 - Get serious about Digital Knowledge Management.
 Identify all your digital assets and align internal data systems so that you can easily access each element.
 This may be things as simple as your name, address, and phone number, but may also include items such as videos, images, whitepapers, employee biographies, and published works.

 - Make sure your site is mobile-friendly.
 Google looks at everything online through the lens of mobile as the first point of interaction.
 If your website performs well in a mobile environment, you’re on the right track.
 If it’s slow to load—obviously not mobile-friendly—Google will likely choose other websites to show searchers.